sbnguah/MedStatsBook/_book/Data-Structure-in-R.md

 A data frame is the most important object in R. It's used for numerous statistical manipulations.
-Compared to matrices and arrays which have columns that are of the same class, data frames can have various columns being of different classes.
+Compared to matrices and arrays which have columns that are of the same class, data frames can have various columns of different classes.
 Most standard statistical datasets are manipulated in R as data frames.
 An example data frame can be created in R using the function `data.frame()`.
-Todo this we first create four different vectors sex, age, colour and old.
+To do this we first create four different vectors sex, age, colour and old.